 Form dynamism

-The Eximee platform enables the design of forms dynamic – that respond to data entered by the user and automatically adjust their appearance and behavior while being filled out.
-The dynamism of a form is based on mechanisms that allow defining dependencies and conditions between fields.
-(Implementation details – e.g., the expression language syntax or attribute configuration – are described in dedicated chapters Expression language and Listening and clearing, an overview is presented below.)
+The Eximee platform enables the design of forms dynamic — responsive to data entered by the user and automatically adjusting their appearance and behavior during completion.
+The dynamic nature of the form is based on mechanisms that allow dependencies and conditions between fields to be defined.
+(Implementation details — e.g., expression language syntax or attribute configuration — are described in dedicated chapters Expression language and Listening and clearing, an general introduction is presented below.)

 Dynamic form mechanisms